cyril-sabourault/konfig/README.md

 * retrieve configmap and secret keys from the GKE cluster using the service account provided to the Cloud Run or Cloud Function instance.
 * substitute the reference string with the value of the configmap or secret key.

-References to Kubernetes configmaps and secrets can be made when defining Cloud Run environment variables using the [reference syntax](https://github.com/kelseyhightower/konfig/blob/master/docs/reference-syntax.md).
+References to Kubernetes configmaps and secrets can be made when defining Cloud Run environment variables using the [reference syntax][kelseyhightower-konfig-reference-syntax].

 ## Tutorial